dmnkb/Worlds-Best-Grid/README.md

-# Das weltbeste Grid 🚁
+# World's Best Grid 🚁
-Das weltbeste Grid (world's best grid) is a mobile-first lightweight and easy-to-use 12 columns responsive grid that covers breakpoints for most of currently common mobile devices.
+This is a mobile-first lightweight and easy-to-use 12 columns responsive grid that covers breakpoints for most of currently common mobile devices.
 Under the hood it makes use of [mdc-layout-grid](https://github.com/material-components/material-components-web/tree/master/packages/mdc-layout-grid) and [include-media](https://github.com/eduardoboucas/include-media).

 ## Motivation
 Most responsive frameworks I used to work with have a couple of things in common: Limited amount of breakpoints (```small, medium, large```), complex classes (```mdc-layout-grid__cell```) and an unnecessary overhead.